-Faus & Moliner has been designated as the best pharmaceuticals-focused law firm in Spain by the Guide Chambers and Partners 2022.
+Faus Moliner has been designated as the best pharmaceuticals-focused law firm in Spain by the guide Chambers and Partners 2023.
 The firm has earned such recognition by Chambers and Partners more than 10 years in a row.
 The Guide highlighted that the firm is:

 "[A] prestigious Barcelona-based boutique with a stand-out reputation in regulatory issues relating to the life sciences market.
-It is regularly retained by key players from the pharmaceutical and medical devices industries to advise on a range of matters that entail interaction with Spain's life sciences sector regulators, including applications for marketing authorisations or negotiations relating to the pricing and potential reimbursement of medical products.
-The firm advises on administrative appeals against public procurement or pricing decisions.
+It is regularly retained by key players from the pharmaceutical and medical devices industries to advise on a range of matters that entail interaction with Spain's life sciences sector regulators, including applications for marketing authorisations or negotiations relating to the pricing and potential reimbursement of medical products. [...]
 It defends leading life sciences companies in product liability cases.
-The firm also earns praise for its advice on the drafting and negotiation of commercial agreements between life sciences companies.
-Clients say that Faus & Moliner is 'the best law firm specialised in the pharmaceuticals industry' and praise the firm's 'agile team and rigorous advice'.
+Clients say that Faus Moliner is 'the best law firm specialised in the pharmaceuticals industry' and praise the firm's 'agile team and rigorous advice'.
 Interviewees appreciate that the lawyers are 'incredibly pragmatic, knowledgeable and happy to assist on a wide breadth of matters'."

-Faus & Moliner is widely regarded as a leader in regulatory, commercial and product liability matters, and clients also enthuse that it is a fantastic team that does some great litigation.
+Faus Moliner is widely regarded as a leader in regulatory, commercial and product liability matters, and clients also enthuse that it is a fantastic team that does some great litigation.